ahobsonsayers/Javascript/README.md

 - `npx eslint --init`

 For installing Airbnb (if needed and not done through the ESLint init):
-- `npx install-peerdeps --dev eslint-config-airbnb-base`
+- `npx install-peerdeps --only=dev eslint-config-airbnb-base`

 ### .eslintrc.json